 - a scuba diving qualification (PADI Advanced Open Water Diver, BSAC Sports Diver or equivalent)

 - to have done at least 20 dives (10 of which should be in UK waters)

 - to be at least 18 years old

 You can then join the team by participating on a Seasearch Observer training course and completing five qualifying dives.

 Any dive can be a Seasearch dive!

 As the coordinator of Seasearch in Sussex, Sussex Wildlife Trust will organise a number of dives throughout the year for Seasearchers to join.
-However Seasearchers can survey on any dive they do; Sussex Waters are anywhere East of Thorney Island in Chichester Harbour or West of Dungeness.
+However Seasearchers can survey on any dive they do; the Sussex Seasearch area covers anywhere east of Thorney Island in Chichester Harbour or west of Dungeness.